jmmack/lab_resources/papers_for_newbies.md

 **RNAseq**

 1. Soneson C, Delorenzi M. (2013) A comparison of methods for differential expression analysis of RNA-seq data.
 BMC Bioinformatics 14: 91-2105-14-91.
+2. Li, Jun, and Robert Tibshirani.
+"Finding consistent patterns: a nonparametric approach for identifying differential expression in RNA-Seq data."
+Statistical methods in medical research 22.5 (2013): 519-536.

 **Statistics**